-We are announcing a request for applications for support from the Fund to Retain Clinical Scientists at the Yale School of Medicine (FRCS), made possible by a grant from the Doris Duke Charitable Foundation and funding from the Yale School of Medicine.
-The FRCS program provides supplemental research support to early-career physician-scientists and scientists who face significant caregiving demands.
+We are writing to announce a request for applications for supplemental research support from early-career physician-scientists and scientists who face significant caregiving demands.
 The goal of the program is to retain such scientists in the research enterprise.
-Yale is one of only 10 institutions in the country selected for this timely and important award.
-We encourage junior investigators, who are experiencing significant caregiving burden, to apply.
-Our process will consider the degree of demonstrated caregiving burden and prioritize applicants with limited access to other resources such as institutional support packages.
-Funds can be used to “buy out” clinical obligations or to hire additional research staff in order to optimize research activities.
+Funding is provided by the Fund to Retain Clinical Scientists at the Yale School of Medicine (FRCS), funded by the Doris Duke Charitable Foundation, and the Yale School of Medicine.
+Our process will consider the degree of demonstrated caregiving burden and prioritize applicants with limited access to other resources, such as institutional support packages.
+Funds can be used to “buy out” clinical obligations or to hire additional research staff to optimize research activities.

-- Applicants must have a full-time Yale faculty appointment at the level of Assistant Professor or Instructor at the time of the award.
+- Applicants must have a full-time faculty appointment at the Yale School of Medicine as Assistant Professor or Instructor at the time of the award.

-- Applicants may not have been a faculty member for more than 10 years by the anticipated start date of April 1, 2021.
-The 10-year period is cumulative and includes all appointments as assistant professor, associate research scientist, lecturer, or instructor at any institution (any part time appointments and leaves of absence should be described and will be considered in calculating the total time at a faculty rank).
+- Applicants may not have been a faculty member for more than ten years by the anticipated award start date of May 1, 2023.
+The 10-year period is cumulative and includes all appointments as Assistant Professor, Associate Research Scientist, Lecturer, or Instructor at any institution (any part-time appointments and leaves of absence should be described and will be considered in calculating the total time at a faculty rank).

-- Applicants with a MD, DO or PhD degree are eligible to apply.
-Applicants with a MD or DO must also have a current medical license.
+- Applicants with an MD or a DO degree must have a current US medical license.

-- Applicants must demonstrate a compelling need for the supplement that is related to being a caregiver.
+- Applicants must demonstrate a compelling need for the supplement related to being a caregiver.

-- Applicants must have existing research support such as a career development award, research project grant or serve as a PI on a supplement.
+- Applicants must have an active intra or extramural career development award or research project grant with annual direct costs sufficient to provide both research and salary support.
 Internal start-up funds do not satisfy this requirement.

 - Applicants must show evidence of strong research training and productivity.

-- Applicants must be conducting a clinical research project that has the potential to impact human health.
-Clinical Research is defined as the scientific investigation of the etiology, prevention, diagnosis, or treatment of human disease using human subjects, human populations, or materials of human origin.
-Included in the definition are studies that utilize only tissues or pathogens if they can be linked to a patient.
+- Applicants must be conducting an original and rigorous clinical research project that has the potential to address a health issue that poses a significant clinical burden (with considerable morbidity and mortality, whether it is a rare or common condition) and that has the potential for societal benefit.
+Clinical research is defined as the scientific investigation of the etiology, prevention, diagnosis, or treatment of human disease using human subjects, human populations, or materials of human origin.
+Included in the definition are studies that utilize tissues or pathogens only if they can be linked to a patient.

-- Applicants or their departments must provide matching funds for 25% of the requested amount, these funds can come from start up funds, departmental funds, or other unrestricted discretionary funds.
+- Applicants or their departments are encouraged to provide matching funds for 25% of the requested amount; these funds can come from startup funds, departmental funds, or other unrestricted discretionary funds.

 - Funds may not be used to support experiments that utilize animals or primary tissues derived from animals.